jjimenezortega/soldering_magnifier/README.md

 # Soldering Magnifier
 A soldering magnifier based on the Rpi and PiCam.

-I am an electronic engineer and soldering is one of my task when a design a PCB.
+I am an electronic engineer and soldering is one of my tasks when a design a PCB.

 This project borned due to the trend of minimize the integrated circuits and other components in order to save cots and space.
 Seeking information in Google, I came across this blog post: http://operationalsmoke.blogspot.com.es/2014/05/diy-usb-soldering-microscope.html.
 It gave me the idea to make my own soldering magnifier/microscope